 Trees throughout our existence have helped and sustained our life.
 They have a wide range of uses that are practical and commercial.
 Wood was the very first fuel and is still used by around half of the world's population for cooking and heating.
 Trees provide wood for the construction of homes, the manufacturing of furniture, machinery, sports equipment, and thousands of household items.
 To make paper, wood pulp is used.

 So, if the trees do a lot for us, then taking care of their upkeep and giving them proper sunshine, water and shade becomes our job.
 In aid of our environment, let's take a pledge to grow more trees.

 Short Importance of Trees in Our Life Speech

 Today I am here to share my views on the Importance of Trees in Our lives.
 I can confidently assume that the value of trees is the same as that of our families in our lives.
 There is no question that trees are an essential source of oxygen and work as natural air filters.

-Besides this, for humans, birds and animals, they are the source of fruits and vegetables.
-They also shelter birds and are like an object to play with, for monkeys, birds and kids.
+Besides this, for humans, birds, and animals, are the source of fruits and vegetables.
+They also shelter birds and are like an object to play with, for monkeys, birds, and kids.
 For our ecosystem and our meaningful lives, trees are very valuable.